Analyzing Areas of Influence in ArcGIS Pro

 - Hide the joined layer because you will not need to include it on your map.

-- Activate the map frame and zoom in to your state.
+- Activate the map frame and zoom in to your state as needed.

 - Add a Dynamic Text -> Service Layer Credits box to your layout to remove the distracting credit text from the map, and drag that text box off the printable area of the map.